-Pipedrive Automation
+Pipedrive automation

-Pipedrive includes Workflow Automation features which enables you to design automated processes that save time on repetitive sales activities, while also increasing the productivity of staff.
+Pipedrive includes Workflow Automation features which enable you to design automated processes that save time on repetitive sales activities, while also increasing the productivity of staff.
 The CRM contains numerous templates to get started, or you can start from scratch and build completely bespoke automations.

 Automating tasks across your sales and marketing activity

+In addition to automating your sales team's administrative tasks using Workflow Automations, there are other ways to simplify your team's workflow.
 To help you improve your business operations, we wanted to talk through five Pipedrive automations.
-It’s worth investing time upfront as this can save your sales and marketing teams hours by ensuring the appropriate messages are delivered to the right individuals at the right time in the right medium.
+It's worth investing time upfront as this can save your sales and marketing teams hours by ensuring the appropriate messages are delivered to the right individuals at the right time in the right medium.

 1. Automate follow-ups to lost leads